BrittJoy/Week07-BackEnd_SQL1/README.md

-"Updated Repository for Week 10"
+"Updated Repository for Week 11"

-MySQL Week 10 Coding Assignment | Promineo Tech 2024
+MySQL Week 11 Coding Assignment | Promineo Tech 2024

 This exercise covered how to:

-•  Hone SQL query skills by writing SQL statements to fetch a List of Project records.

-•  Learn how to perform multiple queries in a single transaction.

-•  Write an inner join to fetch category rows related to a project row.
+•  Modify project details using the UPDATE statement.

+•  Delete a project and all child rows using the DELETE statement.

+•  Observe that using ON DELETE CASCADE automatically deletes child rows with a foreign key relationship.

-•  Use an Optional to either return a project record or to throw a custom Exception.
+•  Use the return value from PreparedStatement.executeUpdate() to determine if a row was updated or deleted.

-•  Practice writing Lambda expressions both to list the projects and to throw a custom Exception from an Optional.